learn-co-curriculum/uci-mod-1-media-queries/README.md

 }
 ```

-Here on line 2 we set the default color of paragraphs to red text again.
-In our media query on line 5 we set the query, meaning the minimum size of the screen must be 400px or above.
-Said another way, this will not trigger from devices that are below 400px, but will be switched on above 400px.
+On line 2, we set the default color of paragraphs to red again.
+On line 5, we set the terms of our media query — namely, that the width of the `screen` device must be `400px` or more.

-So, max-width sets a breakpoint that triggers as a screen gets smaller than  the specified size and min-width will trigger when a screen raises above a certain size.
+So, `max-width` sets a breakpoint that triggers when a screen is smaller than the specified size, and `min-width` triggers when a screen is larger than a certain size.

-As mentioned prior, we can use the `and` keyword to chain mutliple condition expressions together.
-Let's look at that example,
+As mentioned before, we can use the `and` keyword to chain multiple conditions together.
+Let's look at an example of that:
 ```css
 /* initial style */
 p { color: red; }